Projective limits of probabilistic symmetries and their applications to random graph limits: Applications to limits of random graphs

 \subsubsection{Graphexes as projective limits of random graphs on $\Rbb_+$, invariant under measure-preserving transformations}

 \begin{enumerate} \item \begin{enumerate} \item We let $\Lsp = \Rbb_+$ and $\Lsp_n = [0,n)$, and endow $\Rbb_+$ with the standard Euclidean topology. \item We take $\Phi_n$ to be the group of measure-preserving transformation of $[0,n)$, and $\Phi_\infty$ the group of measure-preserving transformations of $\Rbb_+$. \item Any measure-preserving transformation of $[0,n)$ yields a measure-preserving transformation of $[0,m)$ or $\Rbb_+$ by keeping $[n,m)$ or $[n,\infty)$ fixed.
 We let $\eta_{nm} : \Phi_n \to \Phi_m$ and $\eta_n : \Phi_n \to \Phi_\infty$ denote the corresponding canonical embeddings. \end{enumerate} \item \begin{enumerate} \item Since we work with the Euclidean topology, $\Lsp$ is Polish as required.
 Moreover, we observe that each $\Lsp_n$ is indeed an open subset of $\Lsp$, and clearly $(\Lsp_n)_{n \ge 1}$ is an exhausting non-decreasing sequence. \item Because we deal with with the canonical embeddings, it is clear that $(\Phi_n)_{n \ge 1}$ together with $\eta_{nm}$ forms a directed system of groups.
 In addition, the conditions of point~1 of Lemma~\ref{lem:nice_homomorphisms} are satisfied.
 Hence, the system $\langle \Phi_n, \eta_{nm} \rangle_\Nbb$ is a compatible directed system of groups. \item Similar to the previous point, the use of the canonical embeddings ensure that diagram~\eqref{eq:def_direct_prelimit_maps} commutes and that the conditions of point~2 of Lemma~\ref{lem:nice_homomorphisms} are satisfied.
-It then follows that diagram~\eqref{def:compatible_limit_group_diagram} commutes. \item For any $j,k \in \Nbb$, let $I_{j,k}$ be the $j$'th $k$-dyadic interval $I_{j,k} = ((j-1)/2^k, j/2^k]$.
-For any two dyadic intervals $I_{j,k}, I_{i,k} \subset \Rbb_+$, denote by $\vartheta_{i,j,k} : \Rbb_+ \to \Rbb_+$ the function that swaps them.
-Observe that any $\vartheta_{i,j,k}$ is a measure-preserving transformation of $[0,m)$ with $m = \max\{i,j\}/2^k$, and hence it is an element of $\Phi_m$.
-Denote by $\Psi_1$ the set of swaps of dyadic intervals contained in $[0,1)$, and given $\Psi_n$, let $\Psi_{n+1}$ be all swaps of dyadic intervals contained in $[0,n+1)$ that are not in $\Psi_n$.
-Observe that the sequence $\Psi_n$ provides the finite characteristic for measure-preserving transformations of $\Rbb_+$ thanks to the fact, Proposition~9.1 in~\cite{kallenberg2006probabilistic}, that a random measure on $\Rbb_+ \times \Rbb_+$ is invariant under measure-preserving transformations of $\Rbb_+$ if and only if it is invariant under $\vartheta_{i,j,k}$ for all~$i,j,k\in\Nbb$. \end{enumerate} \end{enumerate}
+It then follows that diagram~\eqref{def:compatible_limit_group_diagram} commutes. \item A random measure on $\Rbb_+ \times \Rbb_+$ is invariant under measure-preserving transformations of $\Rbb_+$ if and only if it is invariant under transpositions of dyadic intervals, see Proposition~9.1 in~\cite{kallenberg2006probabilistic}.
+Since any two such intervals are finite and thus contained in $[0,m]$ for some $m$, it follows that invariance with respect to $\Phi_n$ for all $n \ge 1$ implies invariance with respect to $\Phi_\infty$. \end{enumerate} \end{enumerate}